 Plan changes can be extremely minor, like monthly premiums increasing slightly to match inflation.
-However, more drastic changes to premiums, networks, or coinsurance amounts can make plans unaffordable.
-The loss of a primary in-network specialist, for example, can have an enormous effect on your healthcare costs, not to mention the loss of a well-built relationship.
+However, more drastic changes to premiums, networks, or coinsurance amounts can make plans more expensive.
+And the loss of a primary in-network specialist could be the loss of a well-built relationship.
 That’s why it’s so important to review your options before the Annual Enrollment Period is over, even if you enjoyed your plan last year.

 It’s wise to assess your needs each year, whether you are new to Medicare or not.
 Ask yourself:

 - What is my current health status?
 What level of coverage will I need?

 - What is my budget for a Medicare, Medicare Advantage, or Medicare Supplement plan this year?

 - What new and existing medications will my drug plan need to cover this year?